 Always insist on a response

 Once your child starts to respond to you in any way, be it verbal, with a picture, symbol or other, you must always, always, always insist on a response to anything you ask him.
 It is a lot easier to do the opposite but if you do so, he will soon learn he is able to get away with no response and his communication will suffer.

 Many children with Autism could at some stage exhibit behavior such and head-hitting and hand-biting.
 This can be very distressing for the parents.
 It is usually a sign of frustration, a call for attention or both.
 Most kids outgrow this behavior.
 You should never outwardly react to such behavior and should only intervene if you feel the child will do himself some real harm.
-A good idea is to include natural foods rich in B6 and Magnesium.

 Listen to your child